-- 1) Clearly defined measurable goals, objectives, and anticipated outcomes, and tracking systems to manage them; - i.
-If pursuing contingency management (CM), the type of CM model and incentives offered, an explanation of the health outcome or target behavior, and a plan for monitoring its implementation. - Existing or planned relationships with any partners that will help deliver the services outlined in this RFA (NOTE: letters of commitment are required from all key partners and these commitment letters will not count towards page limitations); - 3) A timeline for implementation that clearly defines milestones, inclusive of startup;

-- 4) A plan to reduce barriers to treatment entry for prospective patients; - 5) A plan to identify and provide services to patients who have unexpectedly or prematurely discontinued treatment, or are at risk of doing so. - 6) Clearly explain how proposed interventions expand resources, capacity, or practice beyond current clinic procedures and operations. - 7) Describe any potential challenges and contingency plans for addressing concerns related to circumstances that may arise; and, - 8) Describe the organization's plan to be fully operational within thirty (30) calendar days of the new grant agreement.
+- 1) The interventions or strategies that the applicant plans to implement and how those interventions correspond to improving access, retention, and re-engagement. - a.
+If pursuing contingency management (CM), describe the type of CM model and incentives offered, an explanation of the health outcome or target behavior, and a plan for monitoring its implementation. - Existing or planned relationships with any partners that will help deliver the services outlined in this RFA (NOTE: letters of commitment are required from all key partners and these commitment letters will not count towards page limitations); - 3) A timeline for implementation that clearly defines milestones, inclusive of startup; - 4) Clearly explain how proposed interventions or strategies expand resources, capacity, or practice beyond current clinic procedures and operations. - 5) Describe any potential challenges and contingency plans for addressing concerns related to circumstances that may arise; and, - 6) Describe the organization's plan to be fully operational within thirty (30) calendar days of the new grant agreement.